-So, long story short, in 2013, Brooke and her former professor (Robin) left their nine-to-fives to start a business.
-Ouila, LeadLocal!
-LeadLocal’s first years were dedicated to Leading for Good, a semester-long leadership program for college-age students.
+In 2013, we started Leading for Good, a semester-long leadership program for college-age students.
 The Leading for Good apprentice program allowed young people to learn innovation and leadership strategies while completing a project for a local organization.
 The twist…the program included a mentorship component that provided participants with a project mentor who was a local professional.
-In exchange for mentoring a team of college-age students, the young professional participated in LeadLocal’s Leadership C-Suite.
+In exchange for mentoring a team of college-age students, the young-at-heart professional participated in LeadLocal’s Leadership C-Suite.

 Leading for Good allowed LeadLocal to connect with amazing young people and help community organizations and small businesses.
-The program opened doors to work with teachers and schools in the K-12 system, libraries, and other cultural institutions–and it was here that we recognized a larger need.
+The program opened doors to work with teachers and schools in the K-12 system, libraries, and other cultural institutions–and through our work, we recognized a larger need.

 While technology continues to drive market shifts and we move deeper into a network economy, “business as usual” just doesn’t exist anymore.
-Long standing industrial models and institutional practices are becoming out-dated and institutional trust is eroding (think big banks, Volkswagen, Wikileaks).
+Long-standing models and institutional practices are out-dated and institutional trust is eroding (think big banks, Volkswagen, Wikileaks).
 Institutions find themselves managing with fewer and fewer resources, struggling to adapt.
-In communities, where public institutions (schools, libraries, and museums) are the only real access to educational opportunities, these institutional challenges impact everyone–especially the most vulnerable.
+In communities, where public institutions (schools, libraries, and museums) are the primary access to educational opportunities, these institutional challenges impact everyone–especially the most vulnerable.
 So, we asked ourselves:

-How can we help people in organizations lead change from where they are?
+What can we do to support folks to lead from where they are?

-How can we support smart growth within institutions so people in our community can get the good stuff?
+- How can we help organizations adapt so that everyone in our community gets the good stuff?

 Since then we have focused on working with schools, libraries, museums and other orgs in the learning ecosystem.
 It took almost five years, but LeadLocal found its calling.
-LeadLocal is a think, learn, and DO tank that provides classes, workshops and other learning opportunities to support local leadership and systems change.
+LeadLocal is a think, learn, do tank that provides classes, workshops and other programs to support local leadership and regenerative systems.